Decline of the Byzantine Empire

-In the 11th century the empire experienced a major catastrophe in which most of its distant territories in Anatolia were lost to the Seljuks following the Battle of Manzikert and ensuing civil war.
-At the same time, the empire lost its last territory in Italy to the Norman Kingdom of Sicily and faced repeated attacks on its territory in the Balkans.
-These events created the context for Emperor Alexios I Komnenos to call to the West for help, which led to the First Crusade.
-However, economic concessions to the Italian Republics of Venice and Genoa weakened the empire's control over its own finances, especially from the 13th century onward, while tensions with the West led to the Sack of Constantinople by the forces of the Fourth Crusade in 1204 and the dismemberment of the empire.
+During the Macedonian period, however, the Byzantine Empire saw a renewed territorial expansion, culminating with the conquest of Bulgaria under the reign of Basil II.
+Toward the end of the 11th century, however, the empire experienced a catastrophic loss of its heartland territories in Anatolia to the Seljuks following the Battle of Manzikert in 1071 and the ensuing civil war, leading to a migration of Turkic peoples into Anatolia.
+At the same time, the empire lost its last territory in Italy to the Norman Kingdom of Sicily, and faced repeated attacks on its territory in the Balkans.
+These events created the context for Emperor Alexios I Komnenos to call to the West for help, which led to the First Crusade and a partial recovery of Anatolia.
+Alexios and his successors John II and Manuel I Komnenos campaigned successfully in Anatolia and the Balkans, restoring much of the empire's power and prestige.
+However, the following turmoil and ensuing tensions with the West led to the Sack of Constantinople by the forces of the Fourth Crusade in 1204 and the dismemberment of the empire.

 Although a number of small Byzantine successor states survived, one of which eventually reclaimed Constantinople in 1261, the empire had been severely weakened.
-The Byzantines had withdrawn to Bithynia relocating their capital to Nicaea (present-day Iznik) during the Fourth Crusade.
-It would be nearly 60 years before they returned to the capital, leaving Bithynia weak and vulnerable.
+Under the Palaiologoi, the empire was faced with near constant warfare with the Bulgarian and Serbian Empires, coupled with internal instability, frequent civil wars, and financial difficulties due to trade concessions to the Italian Republics of Venice and Genoa.
+This led to a growing negligence of the Anatolian frontier, and a gradual loss of territory to the Anatolian Beyliks, most prominently to the Ottomans.
 The early history of the eventual rise of Ottoman power remains shrouded in obscurity.
 One Byzantine chronicle refers to a skirmish between "Othman" and Byzantine forces in 1302 in the Marmara region near present day Yalova.
-What historians can agree on is that by the early 1330s Ottomans had taken Byzantine towns in Prusa (Bursa), Nicaea (Iznik) and Nicomedia (Izmit).
+By the early 1330s the Ottomans had taken Prusa (Bursa), Nicaea (Iznik), and Nicomedia (Izmit), while the last Byzantine city in Anatolia was taken in 1390.